Reindeer may soon only exist in Christmas stories

-Discovery New's Jennifer Viegas writes on a recent study published in the Journal for Nature Conservation that shows the reindeer population in China is on the decline.
-Through this research, the authors hope to make a strong case for why the government should update its conservation status.
-The country's Threatened Species of the World Conservation Union (IUCN) classifies reindeer as an animal of “least concern” when they should be at risk, according to researchers.
-They argue that by updating the IUCN's Red List to a more urgent condition, it could help increase conservation efforts.
+The reindeer population in China's vast wilderness is on the decline, suggests a study published in the Journal for Nature Conservation.
+In light of the findings, the researchers hope to make a strong case for why the government should update the animal's conservation status.
+The country's Threatened Species of the World Conservation Union (IUCN) classifies reindeer as an animal of “least concern," when, according to the study's authors, they should be deemed at-risk.

 The research team hopes their data is enough to convince the IUCN to update their information and begin conservation efforts for the reindeer in China.
-However, reindeer populations that make up parts of North America, other portions of Asia, norther Europe, and the Arctic are also threatened, but for different reasons.
+However, reindeer populations that make up parts of North America, other portions of Asia, Northern Europe, and the Arctic are also threatened, but for different reasons.

 Perhaps being a Christmas icon doesn't have as many perks as one would think, since stories of their decline keep circulating around the same time only once every year.

 Read more at Discovery News, where Jennifer Viegas has reported on this dwindling population.